Project progress is available on Business accounts and up. All users, including collaborators, can see project progress.

 - Grey: Cancelled, completed, or on hold project status or dates are incorrect (e.g., its finish date is earlier than its start date).

-🖐Note: If color-coding is disabled, the progress status bar is blue.
+🖐Note: If color-coding is disabled or if the project doesn’t have a start or due date, the progress status bar is blue.

 - The deviation is more than 25%.